Author: Frank Norman.

 Over those formative years, I had learned much about the commercial side of the sport.
-And was fully aware of the power of sports sponsorship and motorsport marketing in general.
+And was fully aware of the power of sports & creative sponsorship as well as motorsport marketing in general.
 And, when done correctly, just how successful it could be.

 Fast forward to 2013.
 So, why on this cold December evening had I put on my dress suit, straightened my bow tie and struggled with my cuff links to attend this event, if I was no longer involved in the sport?

 Enter…. diamonds……..motor sport marketing has a new best friend!

 Earlier this year, Design Inc successfully won a new integrated account: City Diamond Exchange, a London, Antwerp and New York – based diamond investment house.

 Acting as their full service marketing, advertising, design and PR agency, our strategic responsibilities include growing the profile of this company in the UK and supporting its entry into new global markets.

 An early scoping planning meeting highlighted the need to build awareness and develop a customer base across a number of high profile industry sectors.
 Motor sport was one of five key sectors identified and prioritised for 2013-14.